Welcome To Week Three

 Mindfulness Movement

-as we incorporate gentle yoga poses that can be practiced while sitting at your desk.
+This week’s session is a little different than weeks 1 & 2, as we incorporate gentle yoga poses that can be practiced while sitting at your desk.
 Taking ten minutes of your time, you will feel calmer, more present and in tune with your body.